 Expectations are often two-sided.
 You might have yours; though right now might not be the best time to tell all, but in due time convey the same to your manager.
 Work is most satisfying when expectations are met from both sides.
 Employee productivity = company benefits.

-What processes or procedures assist me at my tasks
+What processes or tools can assist me at my tasks

 Be aware of the general process, protocols that the team/your supervisor follows in the day to day task completion.